François St-Laurent: American Hockey League

 As he began to work games in the QMJHL, St-Laurent was hired by the American Hockey League as a linesman for the 1999–00 AHL season.
 His first regular-season game in the AHL came on 22 November 1999, as the St. John's Maple Leafs faced off against the Quebec Citadelles.
 He spent four years working the lines in the AHL before he was hired by the NHL as a referee.
 While Quebec would be his home base, he would also work games in Ontario (Hamilton Bulldogs), New Brunswick (Saint John Flames), and Newfoundland (St. John's); all three of which came in the 2002–03 AHL season.

 His first regular-season AHL game as a newly-hired referee came on 11 October 2003, in a game between the Providence Bruins and Worcester IceCats.
 During his stint in the AHL, St-Laurent worked the Calder Cup finals in 2008 and 2009.
 He also worked the AHL All-Star Classic in 2009, held in Worcester, Massachusetts.

-During the 2015–16 AHL season, St-Laurent worked two games in the month of January, marking his first games in the league since the summer of 2009.
-The games were what appeared to be part of a rehabilitation assignment.
-He had missed two and a half months due to an unknown reason, and returned to the NHL in February 2016.
+During the 2015–16 AHL season, St-Laurent worked two games as part of a rehabilitation assignment, marking his first appearance in the league since the summer of 2009.
+He had missed two and a half months for an undisclosed reason and returned to the NHL in February 2016.

 National Hockey League

 St-Laurent was hired by the National Hockey League in the fall of 2003, as one of six officials signed that year.
-The number he had been assigned was in use by referee Craig Spada.
+The number he had been assigned was also in use by referee Craig Spada.

 Although he was hired in 2003, St-Laurent did not work in the NHL that season.
 Due to the 2004–05 NHL lockout, his first regular-season National Hockey League game came on 10 November 2005, in a game between the Ottawa Senators and Boston Bruins.
 He worked in ten other games that season, bouncing back and forth between the NHL and the American Hockey League.
 After working in sixty-six regular-season games over the course of four seasons, he would make the jump to the NHL officiating roster full-time at the start of the 2009–10 NHL season.
 His first game as a full-time official came on 2 October 2009, in a game between the New York Rangers and Pittsburgh Penguins.

 In October 2011, then-Director of Officiating Terry Gregson was asked to briefly assess St-Laurent, among other officials in the NHL at the time.
 Gregson said that St-Laurent was one of the "very good young referees" at the time of the evaluation.

+His 1000th career regular-season game took place on 7 February 2024, in a game between the Minnesota Wild and Chicago Blackhawks, while the ceremony to celebrate the milestone was before the 7 March 2024 game between the Montreal Canadiens and Carolina Hurricanes.